JaimieHemmings/HTML-CSS-Project/README.md

     * Again, below this section is another section explaining services offered beyond the sale of fish, aquariums and accessories.
 The user is also able to acquire help, support and advice on all manner of fish care related issues and queries.
     ![Additional Services](assets/img/user-stories/additional-services.jpg)

-  - I want to easily understand the services available at the store.

   - I want to be able to easily navigate the site to find what I am looking for.